Organizations shouldn’t just ask themselves how the workforce is changing, but how they can adapt.

 Modern learning offers a solution to these challenges.
 Eighty-one percent of millennials and 75% of Gen Z say that continuous professional development, self-directed learning, or self-paced learning will be important to helping them perform their best.
 Creating a continuous learning culture that leverages Self-Directed Learning to empower learners enables positive business outcomes and helps organizations stay ahead of the curve when faced with rapid, transformative change.

 Ninety-three percent of millennials see ongoing skills development as important to their careers.
-Enabling a modern continuous learning culture at your organization is a way not only to ensure your employees are constantly learning and developing the skills needed to thrive, but also a way to attract and retain a new generation of talent and ensure the processes are in place for them to learn from more experienced staff.
+Enabling a modern continuous learning culture at your organization is a way not only to make sure your employees are constantly learning and developing the skills needed to thrive, but also a way to attract and retain a new generation of talent and make sure the processes are in place for them to learn from more experienced staff.

 Continuous learning happens at three levels: individual, group, and organizational.
 A continuous learning culture is one that enables learning at all three levels.